OpenFAST/openfast/reg_tests/README.md

 - CMake/CTest configuration files
 - Python scripts

-The automated regression test runs CTest and can be executed in two ways:
-- `make test`
-  - Requires OpenFAST to have been built with `make`.
-Specifically, it is assumed that a binary executable exists at `openfast/build/glue-codes/fast/openfast`.

-- `executeFullRegressionTest.py`
-  - Runs CTest independently of CMake using a steering script at `openfast/ctest/steer.cmake`.
-This method requires the user to specify an OpenFAST executable in the Python program call.
+The automated regression test runs CTest and can be executed by running the command `make test` from the build directory.
+If the entire OpenFAST package is to be built, CMake will configure CTest to find the new binary at `openfast/build/glue-codes/fast/openfast`.
+However, if the intention is to build only the test suite, the OpenFAST binary should be specified in the CMake configuration under the `OPENFAST_EXECUTABLE` flag.

-When executing the regression test by any method, a build directory is created at `openfast/ctest-build` which contains the inputs to run the test cases and the locally generated outputs.
+The regression test creates a subdirectory in the build directory calledA build directory is created at `ctest-build` which contains the inputs to run the test cases and the locally generated outputs.

 Dependencies to run the regression test suite are
 - Python 3.0+
 - Numpy
-- CTest distributed through CMake
+- CMake and CTest

 ## r-test
 This repository serves as a container for regression test data for OpenFAST.
 The test cases are taken from the [FAST V8 CertTests](https://github.com/NWTC/FAST/tree/master/CertTest).
 The repository contains: